obonaventure/cnp3/book/transport/tcp.rst

 .. index:: TCP selective acknowledgements, TCP SACK

-When losses are not isolated or when the windows are small, the performance of the `fast retransmit` heuristics decreases.
+When losses are not isolated or when the windows are small, the performance of the `fast retransmit` heuristic decreases.
 In such environments, it is necessary to allow a TCP sender to use a selective repeat strategy instead of the default go-back-n strategy.
 Implementing selective-repeat requires a change to the TCP protocol as the receiver needs to be able to inform the sender of the out-of-order segments that it has already received.
 This can be done by using the Selective Acknowledgements (SACK) option defined in :rfc:`2018`.
 This TCP option is negotiated during the establishment of a TCP connection.
 If both TCP hosts support the option, SACK blocks can be attached by the receiver to the segments that it sends.
 SACK blocks allow a TCP receiver to indicate the blocks of data that it has received correctly but out of sequence.
 The figure below illustrates the utilisation of the SACK blocks.

 .. figure:: png/transport-fig-076-c.png
    :align: center